From paintbrush to pixel: A review of deep neural networks in AI-generated art: AI-generated art

-\bmhead{Make-A-Scene} In 2022, Meta AI released their \emph{“Make-A-Scene”} model \cite{gafni2022}.
+{\bf{Make-A-Scene.}} In 2022, Meta AI released their \emph{Make-A-Scene} model \cite{gafni2022}.
 Their Transformer-based text-to-image model allows the user more control over the generated image by working with segmentation maps.
 During training, the model receives a text prompt, segmentation map and accompanying image as input (similarly as GauGAN2).
 The model then learns a latent mapping based on tokenized versions of the inputs.
-During inference, Make-A-Scene is able to generate an image and segmentation map based solely on text input (see Figure~\ref{comparisonTransformers}).
-Alternatively, one can provide a segmentation map as input to steer the desired output more.
+During inference, Make-A-Scene is able to generate an image and segmentation map based solely on text input (see Fig.~\ref{comparisonTransformers}).
+Alternatively, one can provide a segmentation map as input to steer the desired output.
 Moreover, one can alter the segmentation map that the model produces to steer the image generation.

-\bmhead{Parti} Later that year, Google released their Transformer-based text-to-image model called \emph{Parti} which stands for \emph{Pathways Autoregressive Text-to-Image model} \cite{yu2022}.
+{\bf{Parti.}} Later in 2022, Google released their Transformer-based text-to-image model called \emph{Parti} which stands for \emph{Pathways Autoregressive Text-to-Image model} \cite{yu2022}.
 This was the second text-to-image model Google released that year, a month after releasing Imagen \cite{saharia2022} (see Section \ref{diffusion_models}).
 Parti is based on a ViT-VQGAN \cite{yu2022a}, which combines the transformer encoder and decoder with an adversarial loss of a pretrained GAN to optimize image generation.
 Parti uses an additional transformer encoder to handle the text input, which is transformed into text tokens to serve as input to a transformer decoder alongside the image tokens from the ViT-VQGAN during training.
-At test time, the Transformer solely receives text as input and predicts the image tokens, which are then provided to the ViT-VQGAN to detokenize and turn them into an actual image (see Figure~\ref{comparisonTransformers}).
-Parti outperforms all other text-to-image models with a zero-shot FID score of 7.23 and a fine-tuned FID score of 3.22 on MS-COCO \cite{lin2014} (see Table~\ref{table}).
-Figure~\ref{parti} is a great example of Parti's remarkable capability to extract the essence of what the caption refers to (in this case, the \emph{style} of American Gothic).
-The generated image is not simply a copy of the original in which the rabbits seem photoshopped.
+At test time, the Transformer solely receives text as input and predicts the image tokens, which are then provided to the ViT-VQGAN to detokenize and turn them into an actual image (see Fig.~\ref{comparisonTransformers}).
+Parti outperforms all other text-to-image models on FID score, with a zero-shot FID score of 7.23 and a fine-tuned FID score of 3.22 on MS-COCO \cite{lin2014} (see Table~\ref{table}).
+Fig.~\ref{parti} is a great example of Parti's remarkable capability to extract the essence of what the caption refers to (in this case, the \emph{style} of American Gothic), rather than simply generating a copy of the original in which the rabbits seem photoshopped.